zheniat/CarND-MPC-Project/README.md

 ## Implementation
 ### Model

-We use the kinematic vehicle model which uses vehicle `x` and `y` coordinates, angle `psi`, speed `v`, cross-track and orientation errors.
+We use the kinematic vehicle model which takes vehicle `x` and `y` coordinates, angle `psi`, speed `v`, cross-track and orientation errors as input.
 The output of the model are optimal `steering` and `throttle` values.

 ![kinematic mode equations][image1]